get-glu/glu/README.md

   - Ability to view past states for phases
   - Be able to pin phases to current or manually overridden states
   - Rollback phases to previously known states

+## Built By

+The team at [Flipt](https://flipt.io).
+We built Glu to power our own internal promotion pipelines and open sourced it so that others can benefit from it.